galgolan/DigitalScope/README.md

 * embedded C code for the dev board - for CodeComposer Studio
 * schematics for the electronic circuits
 * code for a GUI based on GTK+3.0 written in C for Windows.
 Can be compiled with the included VS2013 project or the included makefile to compile with gcc.

-This project is still under work and is expected to be completed at the end of 2015 - check back soon !